 As a result, many bankruptcy and consumer debt attorneys advise borrowers to make the minimum payments necessary to keep their house, their car, and their utilities on while they work on other debts.
 Borrowers can often negotiate with banks to work out a new payment schedule or reduce the total amount of the loan.
 Of course, if you are current on these debts, or have already worked out an alternate payment schedule, it's best to stay on course.

 Borrowers who are far behind on their secured debts sometimes find that lenders will choose not to apply their payments to their debt.
 If you think this is happening to you, you should speak with an attorney right away.
-You may also want to consider setting up a separate savings account to keep your payments in until you are sure they will be applied correctly.
+You may also want to consider setting up a separate saving account to keep your payments in until you are sure they will be applied correctly.

-Second, Fulfill Your Legal Obligations
+Second: Fulfill Your Legal Obligations

 Child support and tax payments are serious obligations that are rarely discharged in bankruptcy.
 Fortunately, most child support and tax collection agencies are willing to work with a debtor to create a payment plan that fits the debtor's budget.

-Third, Pay off Your Debts, Starting with the Highest Interest Rate
+Third: Pay off Your Debts Starting With the Highest Interest Rate

 As a result, the majority of credit card debt is often made up of late fees and accrued interest, rather than the cash actually borrowed.
-Thus, the banks that issued the credit cards can often reduce your credit card debt significantly and still avoid suffering any actual loss.
-In such cases, they typically require you to make a lump sum payment.
+Thus, the banks that issued credit cards can often reduce your credit card debt significantly and still avoid suffering any actual loss.
+In such cases, they typically require you to make a lump-sum payment.
 Agreeing to this reduction may have tax consequences.

-If you don't have the cash on hand to make these lump sum payments, simply pick the loan or credit card with the highest interest rate and put as much money as you can toward that debt.
+If you don't have the cash on hand to make these lump-sum payments, simply pick the loan or credit card with the highest interest rate and put as much money as you can toward that debt.
 Once that debt is paid off, cancel the card and move on to the loan with the next highest interest rate.
 You may also consider consolidating your loans.
 That involves taking out yet another loan, using it to pay off your existing debt, and then paying the consolidation loan off over time.
-Many borrowers prefer this option, since it's often easy to find a loan with a better overall interest rate.
+Many borrowers prefer this option since it's often easy to find a loan with a better overall interest rate.
 In addition, having to keep track of only one loan instead of several is a relief for many debtors.

-Fourth, Pay Your Deferred Loans
+Fourth: Pay Your Deferred Loans

 Finally, most student loans allow you to defer payments if you are in difficult financial times.
-The loan will still accrue interest while in deferral, but usually the interest rate is lower than those of other types of debts.
+The loan will still accrue interest while in deferral, but usually, the interest rate is lower than those of other types of debts.
 Once the rest of your debt is under control, and you have a steady income, you can resume payments on your deferred loans.